annotation/stam/README.md

 A lightweight TSV/CSV format will be proposed that can represent a fair subset of STAM.
 It is not part of STAM itself but considered a separate extension.

+## Examples

+Please consult [our examples](examples/) for various examples of STAM.
+This will aid in understanding the model and assessing its potential.
+These examples *MAY* also be used by implementations for test and validation purposes.

 ## Relation to other data models & motivations